Skip to main content

 Order guides

 An order guide is a type of shopping list that outlines recommended items to buy for the business.
-Members can easily add all list items to their cart for streamlined buying.
-All team members can create order guides, but an administrator can create and share guides to team members to help facilitate what items should be bought for different purposes.
+Members can add all list items to their cart at once for streamlined buying.
+All team members can create order guides, and administrators can create and share guides with team members.

 The following image shows creating an order guide and adding team members from a mobile device: